erendn/todo-manager/README.md

 * Add list element to a to-do list
 * Delete list element from a to-do list
 * Edit list element of a to-do list

+## Instructions
+* Download the repository
+* Open index.html file with your browser (Chrome is recommended)
+* Click on register button to go to register.html
+* Register to TodoManager
+* Now you can add lists and tasks